 Good and bad situations – Throughout the course of your career you will be in good and bad team situations.
 Sometimes that is beyond the agent’s control.
 It is however their job to find the best situations possible and to get you out of the bad situations.

 Offseason work is the most important part of professional basketball.
 This is the time where you can really improve yourself and get to the next level physically.
 Your agent will help you find the right trainers and coaches to improve your skills and your physical performance.
 Many times they will cover the expenses.

-Which type of agent is right for me?
+Which type of basketball agent is right for me?

-Do I need an agent to play professionally overseas?
+Do I need a basketball agent to play professionally overseas?